SnowyColdd/BetterCoinflips/README.md

   default_coins_amount: 4
   # The ItemType of the item to be replaced with a coin and the amount to be replaced, the item is supposed to be something found in SCP pedestals.
   item_to_replace:
-    SCP500: 2
+    SCP500: 1
   # The boundaries of the random range of throws each coin will have before it breaks.
 The upper bound is exclusive.
   min_max_default_coins:
-  - 1
+  - 2
   - 4
   # Time in seconds between coin toses.
+Default: 5
   coin_cooldown: 5
   # The duration of the broadcast informing you about your 'reward'.
-Default: 3
+Default: 5
-  broadcast_time: 3
+  broadcast_time: 5
   # The duration of the map blackout.
 Default: 10
   map_blackout_time: 10
   # The fuse time of the grenade falling on your head.
 Default: 3.25
   live_grenade_fuse_time: 3.25
+  # Determines the behavior of size reduction: 0 - Until first death, 1 - Persistent until end of game, 2 - Growing with each respawn.
+Default: 0
+  size_reduction_behavior: 0
+  # The frequency of growth when it is small.
+Default: 0.2
+  growth_frequency: 0.2
+  # Time in minutes how often a random player will receive a coin.
+Set 0 to disable.
+Default: 0
+  random_coin_interval: 0
   # List of bad effects that can be applied to the players.
 List available at: https://exiled-team.github.io/EXILED/api/Exiled.API.Enums.EffectType.html
   bad_effects:
   - Asphyxiated